operasoftware/devopera/articles/_posts/2013-06-12-better-performance-with-requestanimationframe.md

 - Firefox: prefixed, although unprefixed as of version 23
 - IE: unprefixed since version 10

-However, to make sure your code works truly _everywhere_ you should use <a href="http://my.opera.com/emoller/blog/2011/12/20/requestanimationframe-for-smart-er-animating">Erik M&ouml;ller's polyfill</a>, which provides robust cross-browser support, improving on <a href="http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/">Paul Irish's fantastic original groundwork on the subject</a>.
+However, to make sure your code works truly _everywhere_ you should use [Erik Moller's polyfill][8], which provides robust cross-browser support, improving on [Paul Irish's fantastic original groundwork on the subject][9].

 Here is the simple code that handles the animation inside our frog demo: